ThomasFeher/armadillo/README.txt

   * Intel's C++ compiler
     http://software.intel.com/en-us/intel-compilers/

-If using GCC, you'll need version 4.0 or better.
+For the GCC compiler, use version 4.0 or later.
-If using Intel's C++ compiler, you'll need version 10.0 or better.
+For Intel's C++ compiler, use version 10.0 or later.